-In terms of holdings, the smallest repository has eight linear feet, and the largest has around 1,000 linear feet.
-Many are in the 300-500 linear feet range.
-Dates range from the 1700s to the present, with a majority from the 19th-20th centuries, often corresponding to the dates of mass Jewish immigration to the country.
-The collections are in a variety of languages, mostly

-English, Hebrew, Yiddish, and some German, but there are also materials in other languages, such as Russian and Polish.
-There is a range in staff ability to work with these languages.
+In terms of holdings, the smallest repository comprises eight linear feet, and the largest around 1,000 linear feet.
+Many range from 300 to 500 linear feet.
+The dates of holdings range from the 1700s to the present, with most from the nineteenth and twentieth centuries, often corresponding to the dates of mass Jewish immigration to this country.
+The collections are in a variety of languages, mostly English, Hebrew, Yiddish, with some in German, Russian, and Polish.
+Staff members' ability to work with these languages ranges widely.

 Many of the repositories' collecting policies focus on local Jewish history.
-Along with genealogical materials, the surveyed repositories collect manuscripts, personal papers, Jewish institutional records, farm records, account books and financial records, ledgers, photographs, books, cemetery records, rabbis' sermons, synagogue records, cemetery records, graphic materials, historic ketubahs, artifacts, correspondence, brochures and programs, albums and scrapbooks, oral and video histories, microfilm, audio and video cassettes, DVDs, electronic records, meeting minutes, memoirs and diaries, slides, historic newspapers, yearbooks, city directories, and phone books, family trees, obituaries, maps, and drawings.
+Along with genealogical materials, the surveyed repositories collect manuscripts, personal papers, Jewish institutional records, farm records, account books and financial records, ledgers, photographs, books, cemetery records, rabbis' sermons, synagogue records, graphic materials, historic ketubahs, artifacts, correspondence, brochures and programs, albums and scrapbooks, oral and video histories, microfilm, audio and video cassettes, DVDs, electronic records, meeting minutes, memoirs and diaries, slides, historic newspapers, yearbooks, city directories and phone books, family trees, obituaries, maps, and drawings.
 Oral and video histories are particularly well-represented, although few of them have associated transcripts.

 The institutions have a range of intellectual control over their collections.
-Several of the institutions have mainly inventories that list the contents of folders and boxes but lack the other elements of a formal finding aid, while others have accession records but no contents lists.
-Photographs account for a great deal of research requests and tend to be better described.
+Several have inventories that list the contents of folders and boxes but lack the other elements of a formal finding aid.
+Others have accession records but no contents lists.
+Photographs account for many research requests and tend to be better described.
 Other than those working in the largest of participating institutions, the staff of the repositories mentioned an interest in receiving help with processing their archival backlogs and creating online finding aids.
-Several repositories have organizational systems that were set up by previous staff, many of whom were not archivists, and are using these systems even though they may not prefer or even fully understand them.
-Among the processed materials, some are arranged alphabetically by subject and use local terms, some are arranged in collections and some are just arranged in alphabetical folders.
-Among most of the repositories, a certain amount of the collection information resides with the staff and can be hard to access from outside the institution.
-Many finding aids and inventories only exist on paper or on a local computer as a Word or Excel document or PDF, and should be encoded in EAD to provide online access and searchability.
-Several small to midsize institutions have either summaries or inventory lists online, though the data is not structured or easily searchable.
-While the large academic institutions have their data online and in a searchable format, the records do not consistently have access points that indicate that the material is related to the American Jewish experience.
+Several repositories have organizational systems set up by previous staff, many of whom were not archivists, and are using these systems even though they may not prefer or even fully understand them.
+Among the processed materials, some are arranged alphabetically by subject and use local terms, some are in collections, and some are just in alphabetical folders.
+At most of the repositories, some of the collection information resides with the staff and can be hard to access from outside the institution.
+Many finding aids and inventories exist only on paper or on a local computer as a Word or Excel document or PDF, and should be encoded in EAD (Encoded Archival Description) to provide online access and searchability.
+Several small- to mid-size institutions provide summaries or inventory lists online, though the data are not structured or easily searchable.
+Large academic institutions have their data online and in a searchable format, but the records do not consistently have access points indicating that the material is related to the American Jewish experience.

-Several repositories requested guidance on developing and improving their collecting and accession policies and increasing their collecting activities, as well as help with determining what to keep of their own institutional records.
-There was also interest in questions of how to do outreach for accessioning Jewish collections and how to better capitalize on what they already have, and a specific need for assistance with grant writing.
-Some repositories expressed a wish for some guidance on how to best conduct oral histories and how to make them more available to users through online hosting.
-There were a myriad of questions regarding general archival practice, technology trends, digitization and born-digital materials, and audiovisual materials.
-A few repositories mentioned needing access to a conservator for consultations or for actual conservation work on their materials.
-The Jewish historical societies in particular are also interested in increasing their membership, particularly among younger members, and hope that increased access to their archival collections will aid them in this endeavor.
+Several repositories requested guidance on developing and improving their collecting and accession policies, increasing their collecting activities, and determining what to keep of their own institutional records.
+They also expressed interest in how to do outreach for accessioning Jewish collections, how to better capitalize on what they already have, and in getting assistance with grant writing.
+Some repositories expressed a wish for guidance on how to best conduct oral histories and how to make them more available to users through online hosting.
+Repositories had myriad questions about general archival practice, technology trends, digitization and born-digital materials, and audiovisual materials.
+A few repositories mentioned needing access to a conservator for consultations or for actual conservation work.
+The Jewish historical societies are also interested in increasing their membership, particularly among younger members, and hope that greater access to their archival collections will help them do this.